Jelena Rozga: 2020–present: new singles, Minut Srca Mog and tour

+In December 2024, Rozga held five consecutive of seven sold out concerts in Sava Centar in Belgrade, becoming the first and only person to do so.
+Other two concerts, scheduled for 20 and 21 December 2024, were postponed to 16 and 17 January 2025 due school stabbing in Zagreb.
+On 14 May 2025, Rozga appeared on Dr. Milojević's second season, eleventh episode podcast.
+On 30 June 2025, Rozga gave an exclusive performance of her song "Začarani krug" at the third Melodije Jadrana Festival held at the Galerije Meštrović park.
+The song was written by the duo Vjekoslava and Tonči Huljić and arranged by Leo Škaro.
+She donned a turquoise dress for the performance.
+On 29 July 2025, Rozga gave a concert at the Antique theater in Ohrid.

-Personal life and activism
+Personal life

 Little is known about Rozga's private life and her love relationships.
 She has frequently reported during interviews that she prefers to keep her private life secret and focus more on her music during interviews.
 Rozga's most public relationship was with Stjepan Hauser, the cellist of the Croatian band 2Cellos.
 They met in 2015 and got engaged the following year.
 In 2017, the relationship reportedly ended after two years.
+In August 2024, Rozga revealed to the press that she was in a relationship.

 Since 2006, Rozga was diagnosed with hyperthyroidism which caused her skin problems, excessive fatigue and weight loss.
 Rozga receives hormone therapy on a daily basis for her condition.
 In 2018, Rozga was diagnosed with tachycardia for which she receives therapy with beta blockers.
 In 2020, Rozga reported a stalker to the police, suing him for following her from August 2019 until September 2020.
 Rozga has repeatedly revealed during interviews that she never drinks alcohol and protects her skin by not exposing it to sun.

+Rozga revealed that she prefers having slow mornings during which she lets her creative process take place; as opposed to her earlier routine of taking her phone first in the morning.
+Her favorite foods include soups and the regional Balkan delicacy ajvar.
+In her free time, she likes sleeping, sitting, watching movies and TV series.
+She also revealed that she enjoys spending time in silence, listening to music from the 1980s on TV channels like MTV and VH1 and thinking of the directions she would like to take her music career.
+She credits her high energy to her mother, who she describes as very active even in the more elderly phase.
+During interviews, Rozga continuously cites her parents' support as crucial to her success.
+Rozga had a dog named Ringo as a pet; on 23 September 2025, she shared that it passed away.